20centaurifux/fuchsschwanz/README.md

 	$ python3.7 icbd/icbd.py --config=./config.json --data-dir=$(pwd)/data

-The data directory contains help files, news and the message of the day.
+The data directory contains help files, news and the message of the day (which can be an executable!).

 You can use the run.sh script to start the server.
 This script will also generate a self-signed certificate for TLS (this requires openssl).